 This is where you’ll find more than 24 million historical, cultural, and natural treasures of Hawaii.
 They have a ton of Hawaiian cultural exhibits and programs as well as an incredible planetarium.

-It’s perfect for rainy days in Hawaii or those days where you need to get out of the sun.
+It’s perfect for rainy days in Hawaii or those days when you need to get out of the sun.

 27. Kalaupapa National Park